debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 ## 🧭 Results/Learnings
 - **📊 Exploratory Data Analysis (EDA)**
-  - Many of the readers that provided valid ages were "Early Adults" ages 26-40.
-I dropped over a quarter of user interactions that did not have a valid age.
-In the baseline cluster analysis, the mean of age only varied about 2.5 years between the clusters.
+  - While the dataset included a wide age range of users, most users fell into a small band, ages 25-40.
+In the baseline cluster analysis, the mean age of each cluster only varied about 2.5 years.
   - A significant portion of user interactions in the dataset lack explicit feedback — 63% of ratings are zero (647k/1031k), indicating implicit interactions or unrated activity.
 This means that fewer than half of all book interactions result in a true rating (1–10).
-  - Since the vast majority of readers are from the US, I focused the analysis on U.S. users to reduce geographic imbalance.
-This also allowed me to use latitude and longitude for US cities for meaningful location-based clustering.
+  - Since the vast majority of readers are from the US, I focused the analysis on U.S. users.
+This also allowed me to utilize latitude and longitude for US cities for meaningful location-based clustering.
   - Interestingly, the most read book was "Wild Animus" by Rich Shapero despite the fact that it had mediocre rating of 4.4/10.
 This book has an interesting [backstory](https://litreactor.com/columns/what-the-hell-is-wild-animus).
-I may want to filter out these records in the future.
+I may want to exclude these records in the future.
   ![My Image](images/exploratory_histograms.png)
   ![My Image](images/Top50Distributions.png)

 - **🎯 Cluster Analysis Baseline K-Means Model**
   - The sillouette score of the baseline model is .403 with k=3.
 This is a decent score but >88% of users are in a single cluster.
-  - At k=4, the sillouette score drops to .144.
+  - At k=4, the sillouette score drops to .144 indicating limited separation.
 The largest cluster contains 66% of users.
-  - The PCA projection (for k=4) reveals that most user clusters are relatively close together, with limited visual separation.
+  - The PCA projection (for k=4) confirms that most user clusters are relatively close together, with limited visual separation.
 This suggests that the clusters may capture subtle variations in user behavior rather than strongly distinct personas.
  ![My Image](images/userclustersviaPCA.png)

 ### 🧠 Cluster Summary & Personas